 Our knowledge to you.

-A DDoS is a more sophisticated version of a DoS (denial of service) attack, in which an attacker floods a network with information from a single source.
-DDoS attacks are much more difficult to combat because they come from multiple sources, and sometimes even multiple platforms.
+A DDoS is a more sophisticated version of a DoS (denial of service) attack in which an attacker floods a network with information from a single source.
+DDoS attacks are much more difficult to combat because they come from multiple sources and sometimes even multiple platforms.

-Thus, there are two ways you can become a victim of a DDoS attack – your network can be attacked, or your computer or other connected device can be infected with malware and become part of a botnet carrying out a DDoS on someone else.
+Thus, there are two ways you can become a victim of a DDoS attack – your network can be attacked, or your computer or other connected devices can be infected with malware and become part of a botnet carrying out a DDoS on someone else.

 The problem is growing.
-According to an October 2016 study conducted by Neustar, nearly three-quarters of global firms have experienced a DDoS attack over the previous 12 months.
+According to an October 2016 study by Neustar, nearly three-quarters of global firms have experienced a DDoS attack over the previous 12 months.
 DDoS attacks result in significant financial losses – about half of the companies reported losing $100,000 per hour, but one-third lost as much as $250,000.
 Worse, most took at least an hour to realize they were under attack and even longer to respond.
-The same study reported that DDoS attacks are more and more sophisticated, in that attacks are increasingly “dark” – that is, they’re just one part of a larger attack on an organization’s infrastructure or security — and in the techniques used to execute them.
+The same study reported that DDoS attacks are more and more sophisticated in that attacks are increasingly “dark” – that is, they’re just one part of a more significant attack on an organization’s infrastructure or security — and in the techniques used to execute them.

 For technical information about DDoS, including the methods used in the October 21 attack, read “On DNS and DDoS,” a blog post by Arbor Networks.Tags: DDoS, DDoS Attack, DDoS Mitigation, DoS, hackers, Internet of Things, IoT, network security